PercentBoat4164/Illumination-Engine/index.md

 layout: default
 ---

-# Welcome to Crystal Engine!
+# Welcome to Illumination Engine!

-Crystal Engine is a cross-platform game development engine that is written in C++ that works on Windows and Linux.
+Illumination Engine is a cross-platform game development engine that is written in C++ that works on Windows and Linux.

 We hope to add macOS compatibility to the game engine in the coming months.